merobi-hub/get-local-flights/README.md

 ### How to Use

-Execute `flights.py` with an OpenSky username and password, passing in either one of the preconfigured area options ('Barrington', 'Nayatt', 'RI', 'NY') or setting a custom bounding box using the `--lamin`, `--lomin`, `--lamax`, and `--lomax` arguments.
-(The default area is Barrington, RI.)
+Execute `flights.py` with an OpenSky username and password, passing in either one of the preconfigured area options ('Barrington', 'Nayatt', 'RI', 'NY'), setting a custom bounding box using the `--lamin`, `--lomin`, `--lamax`, and `--lomax` arguments, or passing in an ISO country code (e.g., 'USA').
+The default area is Barrington, RI, and the default country is USA.

 For example: